bryan-gilbert/VueNodeMongoDocker/docs/README.md

 - ![checked]
 Navigation:  sidebar, header, search bar
 - ![checked]
 With images and relative files

+### General
+- ![checked]
+Code style  use XO.
+"Opinionated but configurable ESLint wrapper with lots of goodies included.
+Enforces strict and readable code.
+Never discuss code style on a pull request again!
+No decision-making.
+No .eslintrc or .jshintrc to manage.
+It just works!"
+- ![unchecked]
+Xo with Vue (Not sure.
+Expect will need setup to support Vue)
+- ![unchecked]
+Xo with Webstorm IDE.
+- ![checked]
+Placeholder for internationalization.

 ### Server: Node, Express, MongoDB, Docker, Nginx

 Docker